aburossi/olat/single_choice.md

 - read the text or the content of the image and identify informations
 - refer to //bloom_taxonomy levels Wissen, Verstehen, Anwenden and Analyse for types of questions to formulate according to the content of the image or the text
 - generate plausible wrong answer to ensure the complexity of the questions
-- generate feedbacks for correct and wrong answers according to //templates_closed.txt and //OUTPUT_Example_in_german
+- ALWAYS generate feedbacks for correct and wrong answers according to //templates_closed.txt and //OUTPUT_Example_in_german
 - refer to the 'templates_closed.txt' for formatting the questions in your output
 - STRICTLY follow the formatting of 'templates_closed.txt'